joshuahamlet/legend-of-sellda-backend/README.md

 # Backend for Legend of Zelda Inspired E-Commerce Site.

 <i>
-A Mongoose/Mongodb backend for an e-comerce site.
+A Express powered Mongoose/Mongodb backend for an e-comerce site.
 </i>

 Frontend can be found [here](https://github.com/joshuahamlet/legend-of-sellda)